karin-on/winnie-game/README.md

 # Winnie the Pooh Game

-It's time for a little something! 🍯 Help Winnie the Pooh eat some honey by moving the bear on the board with arrows on your keyboard: ↑ ↓ ← →
+It's time for a little something! 🍯 Help Winnie the Pooh eat some honey by moving the bear across the board with arrows on your keyboard: ↑ ↓ ← →